On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

 \subsection{Qualitative Studies}

 Besides quantitative analysis, visual explanations can better help humans understand the decision-making process of GNNs.
 Hence, we present a series of qualitative studies as follows.

-\paragraph{Explanations of NSEG and Baselines} Figure~\ref{fig:qualitative_baselines} illustrates explanations obtained by different approaches in Mutagenicity and MSRC\_21 datasets.
+\mypara{Explanations of NSEG and Baselines} Figure~\ref{fig:qualitative_baselines} illustrates explanations obtained by different approaches in Mutagenicity and MSRC\_21 datasets.
 In Figure~\ref{fig:qualitative_baselines}~(a), we observe that NSEG(PNS) successfully identifies the well-known explanation, the nitro-group (-NO2), in the Mutagenicity dataset, while maintaining the integrity of the molecule by including the benzene ring and excluding the hydrogen bond (-H).
 Additionally, NSEG(PNS$^{e,f}$) generates a finer-grained explanation by identifying the node features of nitrogen (N), oxygen (O), and carbon (C) atoms.
-In Figure~\ref{fig:qualitative_baselines}~(b), the prediction of the instance graph is a scene about ``chair''.
-We observe that our approach NSEG(PNS) successfully identifies all edges among the node ``chair'' as the explanation, while GNNExplainer generates the explanation including not only edges among nodes ``chair'' but also edges among nodes ``void'', and CF-GNNExplainer only identifies the edges between nodes ``chair'' and nodes ``void''.
+In Figure~\ref{fig:qualitative_baselines}~(b), the prediction of the instance graph is a scene about ``chair''. \chen{For edge-level explanations}, we observe that our approach NSEG(PNS) successfully identifies all edges among the node ``chair'' as the explanation, while GNNExplainer generates the explanation including not only edges among nodes ``chair'' but also edges among nodes ``void'', and CF-GNNExplainer only identifies the edges between nodes ``chair'' and nodes ``void''. \chen{For the node-level explanation generated by NSEG(PNS$^{e,f}$) (highlighted nodes in the rightmost column of Figure~\ref{fig:qualitative_baselines}~(b)), the inclusion of nodes related to the chair ensures the explanation’s sufficiency.
+However, some ``void'' nodes may also increase the probability of predicting ``chair'' because they are strongly associated with the ``chair'' nodes in the training set.
+These scattered ``void'' nodes are unlikely to be shared by other ``chair''-predicted samples, making the explanation sufficient but unnecessary.
+This is expected, since the strength of our NSEG lies in its ability to generate explanations that are both as sufficient and necessary as possible.}

-\paragraph{Explanations of NSEG Variants} Figure~\ref{fig:qualitative_variants} illustrates the explanations obtained by the variants of NSEG, which are NSEG(PN$^{e}$), NSEG(PS$^{e}$), and NSEG(PNS$^{e}$) respectively.
+\mypara{Explanations of NSEG Variants} Figure~\ref{fig:qualitative_variants} illustrates the explanations obtained by the variants of NSEG, which are NSEG(PN$^{e}$), NSEG(PS$^{e}$), and NSEG(PNS$^{e}$) respectively.
 Compared to the baselines, NSEG(PNS$^{e}$) identifies the well-known explanation, the amino-group (-NH2) \cite{c:gnnexplainer,c:pgexplainer}, while keeping the integrity of the molecule by including the benzene ring and excluding the hydrogen bond (-H).
 In contrast, the ablation NSEG(PN$^{e}$) only identifies the benzene ring (which is necessary but not sufficient), while NSEG(PS$^{e}$) identifies almost the whole graph (which is sufficient but not necessary).